Extensive

 acknowledging past missteps.
 Engaging openly with employees and clients fosters

-trust and accountability.
+confidence and accountability.
 Exploring niche markets for diversity-sensitive

 services can also present competitive advantages.
 Inclusive policies must go